Reviews You Can Rely On

 Analysis and Test Results

-When scoring these bread machines during our testing, we compared each device on its functionality and also on the bread produced by each machine's respective recipes.
+When scoring these bread machines during our testing, we compared each device's functionality and the bread produced by each machine's respective recipes.
 In this way, our scoring reflects not only each appliance's overall performance but also how well it does compared to the others in our lineup.
-In what follows, we break down these bread machines and dissect each one's individual performance in detail.
+In what follows, we break down these bread machines and dissect each one's performance in detail.

 Identifying the product that has the best value for your needs is more complex than looking at its price tag.
 Among bread machines, the more affordable Elite Gourmet Maxi-Matic offers solid performance in making white and wheat bread in a convenient, easy-to-use appliance.
 If you're after an easy way to make yummy sandwich bread at home without shelling out hundreds of dollars for functions you don't want or need, the Elite Gourmet is the best value model we tested.
 On the other hand, if you love trying new recipes and have a soft spot for a kitchen appliance that adds variety to what you can make at home, the Zojirushi Virtuoso Plus is an excellent investment.
 It's more expensive than most, but it consistently made delicious bread in all our testing and comes with a ton of recipes to help you get the most out of your investment.